Trematosaurus: Description

 The overwhelming majority of specimens of T. brauni are partial to complete skulls, with 75 such specimens known (size range from 10.9 to 41 cm in length).
 Postcrania are restricted to the clavicle and interclavicle, two large plate-like elements of the pectoral girdle.
 In part, this relates to the occurrence of other large stereospondyls at the type locality such as the capitosaur Parotosuchus nasutus, but postcrania are generally scarce, which may be due to either collection bias or taphonomic bias.
 Therefore, all diagnostic features of T. brauni are based on the skull.
 Autapomorphies include (1) temporal sulcus of lateral line with two portions, (2) occipital sulcus continuous, (3) pre-orbital region slightly shorter than half skull length (0.43–0.49), and (4) interorbital distance wide (interorbital distance/ skull length: 0.15–0.2).
 The description is based only on referred specimens, as no holotype was ever designated and the syntypes described by Burmeister cannot be identified based on the scant details of his description; however, because they may exist, either within public or private collections, no neotype designation is warranted at present.
 Trematosaurus galae differs from T. brauni in (1) presence of well-pronounced lacrimal and zygomatic flexures of canals of the lateral line, (2) connection of both branches of the temporal groove at the ossification center of the supratemporal, and (3) in the presence of a supplementary groove (sulcus buccalis transversus) on the squamosal.
 The more questionably valid T. thuringiensis differs only in having larger orbits and a narrower skull table than the type species.

 Given the large sample size of T. brauni, its ontogeny can be characterized, exhibiting features such as decreased orbit size and skull width but not other features such as broadening of the interorbital region or increased preorbital length, which occur in other temnospondyls.
 Observations of more fragmentary material of T. galae indicate that specifically the prenarial region and the postorbital regions become longer, along with increased development of other features such as the basioccipital and ornamentation on the parasphenoid replacing a shagreen of denticles.

 Classification

 Below is a cladogram from Steyer (2002) showing the phylogenetic relationships of trematosaurids:

+Trematosaurus in a cladogram after Novikov (2018) with only Early Triassic Eastern Europe taxa included: